 Cut, Copy, Paste

-triad offers the most famous example of generic commands.
+The cut-copy-paste triad offers the most famous example of generic commands.
 These 3 basic commands suffice to let users do everything from move text to edit movies.
-In fact, because they work across so many applications, I view them as "
+In fact, because they work across so many applications, I view them as " super-generic commands."

 The first guidelines for generic commands are:

 - If at all applicable to your domain, your application should support the super-generic commands that people expect and know from other applications.